anjlab/csv2db/README.md

 `driverClass`, `connectionUrl` and `connectionProperties` are corresponding values from JDBC documentation for your database.
 Since version 2.1 it is possible to use <a href="#value-definitions">JavaScript function references</a> for connection properties.

 `targetTable` is the name of target table in database.
 The table should exist before import.

+`sqlEscapeChar` (optional) if specified then all table and column names will be escaped with this character, i.e. with `sqlEscapeChar: "\""` names of columns in generated SQL will be surrounded by quotes.
+Can be used when name of a column matches one of the SQL reserved words.

 `primaryKeys` is the set of primary keys on the table.
 Only used in `MERGE` and `INSERTONLY` modes.
 All `primaryKeys` should be present in `columnMappings` section, which means that CSV should contain `primaryKeys` data.